gardener/gardener/docs/development/local_setup.md

 kubectl apply -f dev/30-cloudprofile.yaml
 ```

-#### 4. Install necessary Gardener Extensions
+#### 4. Install Necessary Gardener Extensions

 The [Known Extension Implementations](../../extensions/README.md#known-extension-implementations) section contains a list of available extension implementations.
-You need to create a ControllerRegistration and ControllerDeployment for
+You need to create a ControllerRegistration and ControllerDeployment for:
 * at least one infrastructure provider
-* a dns provider (if the DNS for the Seed is not disabled)
+* a DNS provider (if the DNS for the Seed is not disabled)
 * at least one operating system extension
 * at least one network plugin extension